kitft/funsearch/README.md

 - Sandboxed code execution (container or process-based), code checked before runtime for safety.
 NB - not fully 'safe' when multithreaded.
 - Model validation before search starts/graceful handling of API failures

 For implementation details and example problems, see the examples directory, particularly the section on *Adding additional programs*.
+Remember to modify the system prompt and user prompts in the spec file!